SAML-Toolkits/java-saml/README.md

 At the Package Explorer, select the jsp-sample project, 2nd bottom of the mouse and Run As > Run Server Select a Tomcat Server in order to deploy the server.

-### Unit Tests

-The unit tests use PowerMock but do not run with the PowerMock javaagents enabled.
-This means you will not be able to mock out static methods, but other PowerMock features will work.